-- (8) The Department of Human Services may provide transportation or provide reasonable reimbursement for transportation expenses that are necessary for individuals to be able to participate in allowable work activity under the TANF program. - 9526 Medicaid assistance shall be provided to a family of 9527 TANF program participants for up to twenty-four (24) consecutive 9528 calendar months following the month in which the participating 9529 family would be ineligible for TANF benefits because of increased 9530 income, expiration of earned income disregards, or increased hours 9531 of employment of the caretaker relative; however, Medicaid 9532 assistance for more than twelve (12) months may be provided only if a federal waiver is obtained to provide such assistance for 9533
+9521 (8) The Department of Human Services may provide 9522 transportation or provide reasonable reimbursement for 9523 transportation expenses that are necessary for individuals to be 9524 able to participate in allowable work activity under the TANF 9525 program.

+526 (9) Medicaid assistance shall be provided to a family of 527 TANF program participants for up to twenty-four (24) consecutive 528 calendar months following the month in which the participating 529 family would be ineligible for TANF benefits because of increased 530 income, expiration of earned income disregards, or increased hours 531 of employment of the caretaker relative; however, Medicaid 532 assistance for more than twelve (12) months may be provided only 533 if a federal waiver is obtained to provide such assistance for 534 more than twelve (12) months and federal and state funds are 535 available to provide such assistance.

-- 9534 more than twelve (12) months and federal and state funds are 9535 available to provide such assistance. - 9536 (10) The department shall require applicants for and 9537 recipients of public assistance from the department to sign a 9538 personal responsibility contract that will require the applicant 9539 or recipient to acknowledge his or her responsibilities to the 9540 state. - 9541 (11)The department shall enter into an agreement with the 9542 State Personnel Board and other state agencies that will allow 9543 those TANF participants who qualify for vacant jobs within state 9544 agencies to be placed in state jobs.
+- 9536 (10) The department shall require applicants for and 9537 recipients of public assistance from the department to sign a 9538 personal responsibility contract that will require the applicant 9539 or recipient to acknowledge his or her responsibilities to the 9540 state. - 9541 The department shall enter into an agreement with the 9542 State Personnel Board and other state agencies that will allow 9543 those TANF participants who qualify for vacant jobs within state 9544 agencies to be placed in state jobs.
 State agencies participating 9545 in the TANF work program shall receive any and all benefits 9546 received by employers in the private sector for hiring TANF 9547 This subsection (11) shall be effective only if the recipients.
 9548 state obtains any necessary federal waiver or approval and if 9549 federal funds are available therefor.
-Not later than September 1, 9550 2021, the department shall prepare a report, which shall be 9551 provided to the Chairmen of the House and Senate Public Health 9552 Committees and to any other member of the Legislature upon 9553 request, on the history, status, outcomes and effectiveness of the 9554 agreements required under this subsection. - 9555 (12) Any unspent TANF funds remaining from the prior fiscal 9556 year may be expended for any TANF allowable activities. - 9557 (13) The Mississippi Department of Human Services shall 9558 provide TANF applicants information and referral to programs that 9559 provide information about birth control, prenatal health care, abstinence education, marriage education, family preservation and fatherhood.
-Not later than September 1, 2021, the department shall prepare a report, which shall be provided to the Chairmen of the House and Senate Public Health Committees and to any other member of the Legislature upon request, on the history, status, outcomes and effectiveness of the information and referral requirements under this subsection.
+Not later than September 1, 9550 2021, the department shall prepare a report, which shall be request, on the history, status, outcomes and effectiveness of the agreements required under this subsection. - 9555 (12) Any unspent TANF funds remaining from the prior fiscal 9556 year may be expended for any TANF allowable activities. - 9557 The Mississippi Department of Human Services shall 9558 provide TANF applicants information and referral to programs that 9559 provide information about birth control, prenatal health care, 9560 abstinence education, marriage education, family preservation and 9561 fatherhood.
+Not later than September 1, 2021, the department 9562 shall prepare a report, which shall be provided to the Chairmen of 9563 the House and Senate Public Health Committees and to any other 9564 member of the Legislature upon request, on the history, status, 9565 outcomes and effectiveness of the information and referral 9566 requirements under this subsection. - 9567 (14) No new TANF program requirement or restriction 9568 affecting a person's eligibility for TANF assistance, or allowable 9569 work activity, which is not mandated by federal law or regulation 9570 may be implemented by the Department of Human Services after July 9571 1, 2004, unless such is specifically authorized by an amendment to 9572 this section by the Legislature. - 9573 SECTION 121.
+Section 65-26-9, Mississippi Code of 1972, is 9574 amended as follows: